-My wife and I are both active members of the USAPL (USA Powerlifting) as competitors, coaches, and national referees.
-Sioux-z was also recently voted to serve on the USAPL Women’s Committee, which is designed to promote, protect, and serve the interests of women’s powerlifting.
+My wife and I are both active members of USA Powerlifting as competitors, coaches, and national referees.
+Sioux-z was also recently voted to serve on the USA Powerlifting Women’s Committee, which is designed to promote, protect, and serve the interests of women’s powerlifting.
 Together we have 27 years of competitive powerlifting experience under our belts.
 With experience comes wisdom.

 This begs the question, “What actually did go wrong at their first meet?”
 The short answer is: plenty.
 Novice lifters make numerous mistakes that impair their overall performance.
 Fortunately most, if not all, of these mistakes are both avoidable and reparable.